fbpx

 Take immediate action

-If your child is having trouble learning to read, the best approach is to take immediate action.
+If your child has trouble learning to read, the best approach is to take immediate action.
 Ninety-five percent of poor readers can be brought up to grade level if they receive effective help early.
 The longer you wait to get help for a child with reading difficulties, the harder it will be for that child to catch up.

 Reading consultant Susan Hall urges parents to trust their intuition.
 “I have listened to parent after parent tell me about feeling there was a problem earlier on, yet being persuaded to discount their intuition and wait to seek help for their child.
 Later, when they learned time is of the essence in developing reading skills, the parents regretted the lost months or years.”